- Compare Gardner’s theory of multiple intelligences and Sternberg’s triarchic theory of intelligence

 The World of School

-Remember the ecological systems model that we explored in Lesson 2?
+Remember Urie Brofenbrenner’s ecological systems model we learned about when we first examined theories of development?
 This model helps us understand an individual by examining the contexts in which the person lives and the direct and indirect influences on that person’s life.
 School becomes a very important component of children’s lives during middle childhood and one way to understand children is to look at the world of school.
 We have discussed educational policies that impact the curriculum in schools above.
 Now let’s focus on the school experience from the standpoint of the student, the teacher and parent relationship, and the cultural messages or hidden curriculum taught in school in the United States.

 Lareau and Horvat (2004) found that teachers seek a particular type of involvement from particular types of parents.
 While teachers thought they were open and neutral in their responses to parental involvement, in reality teachers were most receptive to support, praise and agreement coming from parents who were most similar in race and social class with the teachers.
 Parents who criticized the school or its policies were less likely to be given voice.
 Parents who have higher levels of income, occupational status, and other qualities favored in society have family capital.
 This is a form of power that can be used to improve a child’s education.
 Parents who do not have these qualities may find it more difficult to be effectively involved.
 Lareau and Horvat (2004) offer three cases of African-American parents who were each concerned about discrimination in the schools.
 Despite evidence that such discrimination existed, their children’s white, middle-class teachers were reluctant to address the situation directly.
 Note the variation in approaches and outcomes for these three families:

-The Masons: This working class, African-American couple, a minister and a beautician, voiced direct complaints about discrimination in the schools.
+- The Williams family: This working-class, African-American couple, a minister and a hair stylist, voiced direct complaints about discrimination in the schools.
 Their claims were thought to undermine the authority of the school and as a result, their daughter was kept in a lower reading class.
 However, her grade was boosted to “avoid a scene” and the parents were not told of this grade change.

-The Irvings: This middle class, African-American couple was concerned that the school was discriminating against black students.
-They fought against it without using direct confrontation by staying actively involved in their daughter’s schooling and making frequent visits to the school so make sure that discrimination could not occur.
+- The Irving family: This middle class, African-American couple was concerned that the school was discriminating against black students.
+They fought against it without using direct confrontation by staying actively involved in their daughter’s schooling and making frequent visits to the school to make sure that discrimination could not occur.
 They also talked with other African-American teachers and parents about their concerns.

 Working within the system without direct confrontation seemed to yield better results for the Irvings, although the issue of discrimination in the school was not completely addressed.
 Ms. Caldron was the least involved and felt powerless in the school setting.
 Her lack of family capital and lack of knowledge and confidence keep her from addressing her concerns with the teachers.
 What do you think would happen if she directly addressed the teachers and complained about discrimination?
 Chances are, she would be dismissed as undermining the authority of the school, just as the Masons, and might be thought to lack credibility because of her poverty and drug addiction.
 The authors of this study suggest that teachers closely examine their biases against parents.
 Schools may also need to examine their ability to dialogue with parents about school policies in more open ways.
 What happens when parents have concerns over school policy or view student problems as arising from flaws in the educational system?
 How are parents who are critical of the school treated?
 And are their children treated fairly even when the school is being criticized?
 Certainly, any efforts to improve effective parental involvement should address these concerns.

 Imagine being a 3rd-grader for one day in public school.
 What would the daily routine involve?
 To what extent would the institution dictate the activities of the day and how much of the day would you spend on those activities?
-Would always be ‘on task’?
-What would you say if someone asked you how your day went?
-Or “What happened in school today?”
+Would you always be on task?
+What would you say if someone asked you how your day went? or “What happened in school today?”
 Chances are, you would be more inclined to talk about whom you sat at lunch with or who brought a puppy to class than to describe how fractions are added.

 Another way to examine the world of school is to look at the cultural values, concepts, behaviors and roles that are part of the school experience but are not part of the formal curriculum.
 These are part of the hidden curriculum but are nevertheless very powerful messages.
 The hidden curriculum includes ideas of patriotism, gender roles, the ranking of occupations and classes, competition, and other values.
 Teachers, counselors, and other students specify and make known what is considered appropriate for girls and boys.
 The gender curriculum continues into high school, college, and professional school.
 Students learn a ranking system of occupations and social classes as well.
 Students in gifted programs or those moving toward college preparation classes may be viewed as superior to those who are receiving tutoring.